 - Futures Under these contracts, two parties agree to exchange a fixed number of CO2 allowances of a certain vintage year at a particular price at a specific point in the future (called the "delivery month").
 At the end of the delivery month, the contracted number of CO2 allowances must be physically transferred to the buyer's account in the COATS registry and funds must be transferred to the seller.
-The vintage year refers to the compliance year of the CO2 allowance that is to be transferred.
+Allowances transferred must be usable for compliance in the vintage year of the futures contract.
 One standard futures contract equals 1,000 RGGI allowances.1 - Forwards These are like futures contracts, but a forward contract typically requires that all financial settlement occur at expiration. - Call Options Call options give the purchaser the option to buy a fixed number of CO2 allowances of a certain vintage year at a particular strike price at any time prior to the expiration date.
 For example, suppose a firm holds a call option with \$5 strike price, and December 2015 expiration date.
 If the price of the corresponding forward contract rose to \$5.75, the firm could exercise the option to buy CO2 allowances at \$5 and immediately sell them at \$5.75.
 Alternatively, if the price of the forward contract stayed below \$5, the firm